 Organic produce

 We have 2.5 acres of no-dig organic market gardens, managed by our Head Gardener, Rob Macbeth, with the help of a dedicated team of volunteers.
 Rob grows organic fruit and vegetables on a five bed rotation system, in both open-air beds and polytunnels.
-The produce is sold via Rob’s company Glastonbury Natural Fruit and Veg at Glastonbury’s weekly market (every Tuesday), supplemented by organic produce from a network of suppliers across the Mendips.
+The produce is sold via Rob’s company Glastonbury Natural Fruit and Veg at Glastonbury Charter Market (which runs every Tuesday in the town centre), supplemented by organic produce from a network of suppliers across the Mendips.
 In the summer we also sell produce at our on-site shop – it’s organic, seasonal and delicious, AND has zero food miles!

 Organic orchards